Avandia Side Effects

-In September 2010, the U.S. Food and Drug Administration (FDA) announced that it would be severely restricting the use of Avandia, due to the risk of "cardiovascular events" such as heart attacks and strokes.
-Only individuals who cannot control their diabetes on other medications (or those who are already taking the medication and doing well) will be able to take Avandia.
+In September 2010, the U.S. Food and Drug Administration (FDA) announced that it was severely restricting the use of Avandia, due to the risk of "cardiovascular events" such as heart attacks and strokes.
+Only individuals who could not control their diabetes on other medications (or those who were already taking the medication and doing well) would be able to take Avandia.

 Side Effects With Avandia: An IntroductionAs with any medicine, side effects are possible with Avandia® (rosiglitazone maleate).
 However, not everyone who takes the drug will experience problems.
 In fact, most people tolerate it well.
 If side effects do occur, in most cases, they are minor and either require no treatment or can be easily treated by you or your healthcare provider.